-- Always use the primer
+- Always use the primer before painting

 Does old paint change in color?

-So, if you’re using old paint stored in your garage, it’s always best to test them on a small surface to see if the color hasn’t changed and as per your liking.
+So, if you’re using old paint stored in your garage, it’s always best to test them on a small surface to see if the color hasn’t changed and is as per your liking.